-POWER WAVE® 405M can only be used with ArcLink compatible Power Feed M semi-automatic wire feeders.
-In addition, the Power Feed M semi-automatic wire feeders may require optional equipment to access certain weld modes in the POWER WAVE®.
+Semi Automatic Power Waves 455M/STT (CE) can only be used with ArcLink compatible Power Feed semi-automatic wire feeders and modules.
+In addition, the Power Feed semiautomatic wire feeders may require optional equipment to access certain weld modes in the Power Wave.
 Other models of Lincoln feeders, or any models of non-Lincoln wire feeders, cannot be used.